RatPlushie/Midi-To-Shawzin/README.md

 This is not an issue when playing within the provided scales.

 All in-game musical scales are supported:
 - Pentatonic Minor
 - Pentatonic Major
 - Chromatic
 - Hexatonic
 - Major
 - Minor
 - Hirajoshi
 - Phrygian
 - Yo

 Midi-To-Shawzin is a free and open-source fan-made project for musicians from beginner to expert to enjoy.

-If this is something that you end up liking, I may add the ability to load MIDI-files in too!
+*If this is something that you end up liking, I may add the ability to load MIDI-files in too!*

 # Features
-- Shawzin pitchbends
+- Shawzin pitch-bending
 - Music scale select
 - Free play mode

 # Technical
+*If this project is well received then I will add options for this to be built into executable scripts for ease of use to all.*

+To execute the program, simply run "main.py" and follow the console instructions.

-Pip packages
+## Pip packages
+You may require to install several pip modules
 ```
 pygame
 ```